 As for you traveling, even with a baby, Osaka, Nara, Kyoto etc, are all fine and safe.
 There does not appear to be much airborne radiation, though the marine radiation levels may not be being accurately reported.
 Most of Osaka's food is grown locally south and west.
 Tap water is first world.
 Bottled water and drinks machines abound.
 There are some concerns in Tokyo as it is closer to the accident, yes, background radiation levels are back to normal (and have been for sometime).

 Might I suggest, if it is of concern, than instead of canceling your entire trip, spend the 5 days you would have spent in Tokyo here in the Osaka/Kyoto district.
 Not that I'm bias, but I recommend this always as Tokyo is a megapolis and we've got much more of that 'Japan' tourists come to see.
-We'd love to see you! about 2 years agoAnswered by ABKitz via WorldNomads.com
+We'd love to see you! over 2 years agoAnswered by ABKitz via WorldNomads.com

 An update for you all from March 2013

-http://safety.worldnomads.com/japan-radiation-study about 1 year ago
+http://safety.worldnomads.com/japan-radiation-study over 1 year ago